nouphal/couchbase/README.md

 **Run Query Tool with Command Line Parameters:**

 Option 1: -f option, it can be used to specify required fields(Eg: name, id etc). to be displayed as query output.
-Please refer the screen shot for sample input. https://github.com/nouphal/couchbase/blob/master/couchbaseproject/InputOutput/CommandLineInput.png
+Please refer the screenshot for sample input. https://github.com/nouphal/couchbase/blob/master/couchbaseproject/InputOutput/CommandLineInput.png

 Option 2: -c option, it can be used to provide specific conditions for the query retrieval (Eg : where id=xxx and name =’ken’).
-Please refer the screen shot for sample input. https://github.com/nouphal/couchbase/blob/master/couchbaseproject/InputOutput/CommandLineInput.png
+Please refer the screenshot for sample input. https://github.com/nouphal/couchbase/blob/master/couchbaseproject/InputOutput/CommandLineInput.png

 **Additional Option: Run query using maven command:**